l0wskilled/AliceBundle/README.md

 ## Database testing

-The bundle provides nice helpers, [inspired by Laravel](https://laravel.com/docs/5.6/database-testing#resetting-the-database-after-each-test), dedicated for database testing: `RefreshDatabaseTrait`, `ReloadDatabaseTrait` and `RecreateDatabaseTrait`.
+The bundle provides nice helpers, [inspired by Laravel](https://laravel.com/docs/5.6/database-testing#resetting-the-database-after-each-test), dedicated for database testing: `RefreshMongoDbTrait`, `ReloadMongoDbTrait` and `RecreateMongoDbTrait`.
 These traits allow to easily reset the database in a known state before each PHPUnit test: it purges the database then loads the fixtures.

 They are particularly helpful when writing [functional tests](https://symfony.com/doc/current/testing.html#functional-tests) and when using [Panther](https://github.com/symfony/panther).

-To improve performance, `RefreshDatabaseTrait` populates the database only one time, then wraps every tests in a transaction that will be rolled back at the end after its execution (regardless of if it's a success or a failure):
+To improve performance, `RefreshMongoDbTrait` populates the database only one time, then wraps every tests in a transaction that will be rolled back at the end after its execution (regardless of if it's a success or a failure):

 ```php